Elliot Thompson

-Elliot Thompson (born 10 August 1992) is the 2022 British champion of decathlon.
+Elliott Thompson (born 10 August 1992) is a British athlete.
+He is the 2022 British champion of decathlon.
 He is the son of two time Olympic champion decathlete Daley Thompson.

+Biography

 Thompson graduated with a degree in mechatronics and robotics from Leeds University and played rugby union as a back before suffering a serious shoulder injury.
-Thompson worked as a personal trainer and had been a decathlete for five years before winning the senior British Championship in 2022.
-Thomson set a new personal best decathlon score of 7204 points in June 2022.
+Thompson later worked as a personal trainer.

+Thompson took up decathlon in 2016 at the age of 24 years-old.
+Thompson set a new personal best decathlon score of 7204 points in June 2022.
+He became national champion in the decathlon at the 2022 British Athletics Championships in Manchester.
+This came 46 years after his father Daley won his first British national title.

 Personal life

-Elliot’s brother Alex Clayton plays rugby union for the University of Bath and England Sevens.
+He is the son of two time Olympic champion decathlete Daley Thompson.
+Elliot's brother Alex Clayton played rugby union for the University of Bath and England Sevens.